ids/cluster-builder/README.md

 ## Longhorn Storage

-Longhorn is a meaty deployment that uses a fair portion of cluster resources, and for this reason is optional, and off by default.
+Longhorn is a meaty deployment that appears to bump `CPU utilization` on the cluster by about `2%` (which is not bad), but for this reason it is off by default.

 To include it in the cluster deployment add the following line to your cluster `hosts` file:

 ```